SAP-samples/teched2023-DA271/exercises/ex2/CurrencyConversion.md

 # Currency Conversion

 SAP Datasphere can perform currency conversion (aka: currency translation) fully aligned with the [respective functionality in SAP S/4](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/8fbeed5f2046489696a50ac7fd76f9c6/d16ebe532789b44ce10000000a174cb4.html?locale=en-US) and SAP BW.
 The tables TCUR\* play a central role in the conversion since they contain the conversion rates, the list of supported currencies, conversion types and much more.
 These tables can be brought into SAP Datasphere in a very convenient fashion as described in [SAP Help " Enabling Currency Conversion with TCUR\* Tables and Views "](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/b462239ffb644d9baab4442a10a72edf.html).

-In essence, with a single click, the respective remote & local tables, the data flows to replicate data between them and convenience wrapper views can be imported into SAP Datasphere via any SAP ABAP connection.
+With a single click, the respective remote & local tables, the data flows to replicate data between them and convenience wrapper views can be imported into SAP Datasphere via any SAP ABAP connection.
 Subsequently, the HANA function [CONVERT_CURRENCY](https://help.sap.com/docs/HANA_SERVICE_CF/7c78579ce9b14a669c1f3295b0d8ca16/d22d746ed2951014bb7fb0114ffdaf96.html) does the automatic translation at runtime.
 For convenience, the SAP Datasphere modelling UIs simplify this by wrapping the currency conversion in easy-to-use modelling UIs.

 Currency conversion can be executed both before and after aggregation:

--   with [currency conversion before aggregation](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/6e3d8bed7ece4c27ba10e2cc523915fe.html), the graphical view offers the modelling of a dedicated calculated column in which each row is converted individually.
+-   with [currency conversion before aggregation](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/6e3d8bed7ece4c27ba10e2cc523915fe.html), the graphical view models a dedicated calculated column in which each row is converted individually.
 An Analytic Model consuming that view would normally aggregate all those converted values into one overarching figure

 -   with [currency conversion after aggregation](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/ec00efb338f3421a87dab4006d7ce6c8.html), the Analytic Model offers a dedicated measure type "Currency Conversion Measure" that converts an already aggregated fact source measure.
-In this case, instead of converting each record individually and aggregating the converted values, the order is the other way round: first all records are aggregated and then the conversion happens on that final, aggregated figure.
-This is both preferable from a performance & rounding error perspective.
+In this case, instead of converting each record individually and aggregating the converted values, first all records are aggregated and then the conversion happens on that final, aggregated figure.
+This is preferable both for performance and to minimize rounding errors.

-In the subsequent exercise, we'll
+In this exercise, we'll

 -   get to know the currency semantics in modelling